tbedford/Website-Test/source/cracking-the-fogcreek-coding-problem.md

-# Cracking the FogCreek coding problem
+# Cracking the Fog Creek coding problem

->SPOILER ALERT: If you are actually applying for a job at FogCreek
+>SPOILER ALERT: If you are actually applying for a job at Fog Creek
 >please do not read this article!

-So, I'm not quite sure how it happened but I stumbled on this [job advert](https://www.fogcreek.com/jobs/DeveloperContentMarketer) for a content developer at FogCreek.
+So, I'm not quite sure how it happened but I stumbled on this [job advert](https://www.fogcreek.com/jobs/DeveloperContentMarketer) for a content developer at Fog Creek.

 Go read the advertisement especially the coding puzzle.